Prize-winning pumpkin bars recipe for homemade pumpkin sheet cake topped with cream cheese frosting. A fall favorite that feeds a crowd!

 The State Fair also had an infamous haunted house and my husband took my daughter who was probably five or six through it.
 Well, not quite.
 I waited outside with the other two girls.
 Next thing we knew, Meathead comes running out of the house with our hysterical little girl screaming and crying her head off.
 A bit too scary, and we had been warned, but he insisted it would be okay.
 I think it kind of scarred the poor girl for life.

 So back to these pumpkin bars.
 As soon as the weather feels like fall and Halloween is fast approaching, the girls ask me to make pumpkin bars.
 Then they started requesting them for their birthday cakes.
 I have also brought them to school functions, mainly for the theatre kids’ rehearsals.
 One of Always Hungry’s friends went nuts over them, told her mom, the principal, and the next thing I knew I was emailing them the recipe.
 They are that good.

-The recipe makes a big sheet pan of pumpkin bars.
+The recipe makes a big sheet pan of pumpkin cake that are cut into bars.
 They are moist, have just the right amount of spice, and are topped with cream cheese frosting.
 Can’t go wrong with cream cheese and butter icing.

 My sheet pan has a lid, and when they are all done and in the refrigerator, it’s not long before I hear it open and close, the pan and lid hitting the counter, and the clanking of drawers and plates.
 Someone is always eating one, for breakfast, a snack, dessert, and then calling the last piece.